edap/edap.github.com/_posts/2016-07-29-rings-of-lights-on-meshes.md

 ## The rings

 After reading the wonderful [The book of shaders](https://thebookofshaders.com/), and especially the chapter dedicated to the shaping [functions](https://thebookofshaders.com/05/), I've decided to use a shader to draw the ring on the surface of the trees.
-In the book was linked this [example](https://thebookofshaders.com/edit.php#05/cubicpulse.frag), that uses a function `cubicPulse` by Iñigo Quiles, that create a smooth effect.
+In the book was linked this [example](https://thebookofshaders.com/edit.php#05/cubicpulse.frag), that uses a function called `cubicPulse` by Iñigo Quiles to create a smooth effect.
 <canvas class="glslCanvas" data-fragment-url="/assets/media/posts/rings/cubic_pulse.frag"  width="960" height="300"></canvas>
 ```c
 #ifdef GL_ES